 While several pieces can seem somewhat repetitive in an abyss of colour mounted with random objects, mixed media paintings on canvas like This Is the Big City Baby and Faith-Less are alluring and chilling in their representation of reality – cityscapes, a satellite dish, a cabin in the woods, a washing machine, a McDonald’s wrapper – and the everyday elements in the latter make the chaos in this painting seem that much more lifelike.

 With numerous references to pop culture and a fantastical focus on reality and discord with the use of ceramics, acrylics, spray paints and found objects, Baldwin offers a window into the fragile nature of our own existence.

-Dan Baldwin: Fragile is on at Gallery 8 until 4th October 2013, for further information visit here.
+Dan Baldwin: Fragile is at Gallery 8 until 4th October 2013.
+For further information visit the gallery’s website here.